 During this period is common that you feel like urinating often, but then not urinating much.
 This is due to the fact that the size of the baby has increased and so has the size of the uterus, thus pressing the bladder.
 You may get confused about this pressure and think that you need to go the toilet.
 You should not hold it and go to the bathroom every time you feel like urinating.

-The iris of the eye will acquire colour.
-The pigmentation takes place thanks to some cells named melanocytes, which produce melanin, the pigment responsible for the colour of the skin, hair and iris in humans.
+The iris of the eye will acquire color.
+The pigmentation takes place thanks to some cells named melanocytes, which produce melanin, the pigment responsible for the color of the skin, hair and iris in humans.

 At the end of this week you child will approximately be 32 cm long and weigh around 810 grams.
 If the weight of your child is located between 560 and 1,160 grams you must not worry since they are also considered normal values.

 Our editors have made great efforts to create this content for you.
 By sharing this post, you are helping us to keep ourselves motivated to work even harder.